-Biden to visit State Dept. as US reengages with its allies
+Biden speech to signal to world that America’s back

-Psaki added that Biden would “talk broadly about foreign policy,” but said it wasn’t intended to be his first major foreign policy address as president.
+No reductions or changes have been made to U.S. troop levels since Trump’s announcement.
+Defense Secretary Lloyd Austin hinted at a likely reconsideration of the order in a conversation with his German counterpart last week, chief Pentagon spokesman John Kirby said.

-Still, the trip is set to come in conjunction with a number of policy announcements meant to restore the nation’s place on the global stage.
+Austin told German Defense Minister Annegret Kramp-Karrenbauer that the U.S. would make its decision in consultation with her and her government, Kirby said.
+German officials have hoped that the order would be rescinded by the new administration.

-During Thursday’s visit, officials said, Biden planned to announce that he will increase the cap on the number of refugees allowed into the United States to more than eight times the level at which President Donald Trump’s administration left it.
+During Thursday’s visit to the State Department, officials said, Biden also plans to announce that he will increase the cap on the number of refugees allowed into the United States to more than eight times the level at which the Trump administration left it.

 Trump drastically reduced the refugee admissions cap to only 15,000 before he left office.
 Biden’s plan would raise that number to 125,000, surpassing the ceiling set by President Barack Obama before he left office by 15,000.